rapidsai/deployment/source/guides/rapids-docker-with-cuda.md

 COPY env.yaml /home/rapids/env.yaml

 # Update the base environment with user's packages from env.yaml
+# Note: The -n base flag ensures packages are installed to the base environment
+# overriding any 'name:' specified in the env.yaml file
 RUN conda env update -n base -f env.yaml && \
     conda clean --all --yes